hrd9/pythonProject2/readme.md

 3)Result Page Operations:
 ![image](https://user-images.githubusercontent.com/90420151/146295518-985e83a0-9c3a-4bc2-9f10-a0fe01805f7d.png)

-4)Four Templates : Inventors, Evolution, Pylint & AAA Testing are added in this repository.
+4)Four Templates : Inventors, Evolution from project 1 &  Pylint & AAA Testing from project 2 are added as templates to our project 3

 5)Flask Validation & Beautiful Tables snapshots are attached in this repository: